 Jane C. Luxton is a partner in the Environment and Energy Practice Group of Pepper Hamilton LLP, resident in the Washington office.
-She is chair of the firm’s Sustainability, CleanTech and Climate Change Team.
+She is co-chair of the firm’s Sustainability, CleanTech and Climate Change Team.
 Ms. Luxton concentrates her practice on environmental matters.

 Ms. Luxton has extensive experience in environmental regulatory and litigation matters, with an emphasis on metals production and processing, and products containing metals.
 Her experience includes federal and state environmental laws as well as international environmental regimes.

 Ms. Luxton’s expertise also includes energy (including alternative energy sources), natural resource damage actions, Endangered Species Act (including climate change-related issues), and emerging areas such as “conflict minerals,” supply chain transparency, corporate social responsibility and sustainability programs, and Dodd-Frank Act provisions relating to regulation of small businesses by the Consumer Finance Protection Bureau.
 As part of Ms. Luxton’s alternative energy practice, she advises clients regarding financial incentives, including participation in senior corporate acquisition and expansion strategy team efforts on renewables and financial incentives.

 Prior to joining Pepper, Ms. Luxton was general counsel of the National Oceanic and Atmospheric Administration.
 As such, she was the chief legal officer for all NOAA activities as well as policy advisor to the undersecretary of commerce for oceans and atmosphere.
 In addition, she provided overall management and leadership to more than 100 attorneys.